stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-deploy-app/deploy-app.md

     ```sh
     cd deploy

-    # Helm credentials can be found in Vault or in a secret in the build namespace
+    # Helm credentials can be found in Vault or in secret in the build namespace
     helm repo add stakater-nexus <private repo URL> --username helm-user-name --password ********

     cd ..